rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

         $col_names = $this->getTableColNames();

         if( in_array('record_creration_date', $col_names) ) {

+            // this column will be automatically updated
+            // when a new record is saved to the database
             $this->_created_timestamp_column_name = 'record_creration_date';
         }

         if( in_array('record_last_modification_date', $col_names) ) {

+            // this column will be automatically updated
+            // when a record (new or existent) is saved to the database
             $this->_updated_timestamp_column_name = 'record_last_modification_date';
         }
     }